Innovative Programs for Perioperative Leaders

 - Describe the subtle distinctions between incivility and bullying behavior.

-- Heighten the awareness of a high degree of emotional intelligence in the workplace.
+- Heighten awareness of the need for a high degree of emotional intelligence in the workplace.

 - Create awareness and insight into the personality of a bully.

-- Discuss the collaboration needed between leadership, labor and human resources to create a zero tolerance for bullying culture.
+- Discuss the collaboration needed between leadership, labor and human resources to create a zero tolerance for an incivility/bullying culture.

-- Discuss an approach to managing incivility and bullying based in emotional intelligence.
+- Discuss an approach to managing incivility and bullying based on the principles of emotional intelligence.

 - Discuss the importance of mindfulness in increasing your ability to self-manage.